 1) Make them achievable:

 Don’t cheat yourself when making resolutions.
 If your goal was to quit smoking this year and the last 7 years, you are not very likely to kick the habit next year.
 If you set a goal that you won’t achieve, it will only have a demoralizing effect on your psyche and you are worse off.
 Be honest with yourself and set objectives that will challenge and stretch you but definitely are achievable with hard work.

 2) Make them measurable:

 What gets measured, get done as the wise fellow said.
-Buying a house on stilts, travelling to Patagonia, auditioning for the X-Factor are all goals that you will know when you have achieved.
+Buying a house on stilts, traveling to Patagonia, auditioning for the X-Factor are all goals that you will know when you have achieved.
 Merely saying ‘learning old church Slavonic’ isn’t good enough, it has to be more detailed than that.
 Make it: ‘will take 50 lessons and pass exam level B and be able to order fine wine at a restaurant in Slavonia’.
-If you can come up with milestones or through goals, that’s even better as you can track your progress easier.
+If you can come up with milestones or goals, that’s even better as you can track your progress easier.

 3) Write everything down:

 We already know that goals that are not written down are simply dreams, this goes for New Year’s Resolutions as well.
 Start working on a master list of what you want to achieve, break it down into categories and set estimated finished dates.
 These lists and deadlines will be hardwired into your brain and your unconscious will take you closer to your objectives every day.

 You have to commit to your resolutions and by telling the world, i.e. your friends and family, you establish accountability.
 If you tell everyone you are running a marathon next year, they will pester you with questions for the next 12 months so you had better get out and train.